adobe/aepsdk-roku/Documentation/getting-started.md

 ## Access SDK APIs in other components

-In order to access the SDK APIs, it is required to create a new SDK instance within a SceneGraph component due to the limitations in component scope of the Roku SceneGraph framework.
+In order to access the SDK APIs in any SceneGraph component, it is required to create a new SDK instance within the component due to the limitations in the component scope of the Roku SceneGraph framework.

-The above section presents the code to attach the Adobe task node instance to the Scene node.
-And the code below shows how to retrieve the task node instance and use it to create a new SDK instance in a separate SceneGraph component.
+The previous section presents the code to attach the Adobe task node instance to the Scene node.
+The code below shows how to retrieve the task node instance and use it to create a new SDK instance in a separate SceneGraph component.

 ``` brightscript
 adobeTaskNode = m.top.getScene().findNode("adobeTaskNode")